 My thoughts on how you can be unethical and grating and still succeed as a plaintiffs’ lawyer.

 Baltimore lawyer gets arrested for stealing Baltimore County Judge Susan M. Souder’s courtroom clerk’s book.
 A book?
 Really?
 Please tell me the Baltimore Sun is just making up some stories because its readership is declining.
+(The link was later removed.)

 This isn’t injury law-related either.
 But it sure is weird.
 Why acorns?